chandapwes/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Answer: closure is used on line 51.
+There is a variable newRoll within the function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Answer: It always invokes the function 'personalDice' which invokes the function 'function()' which has access to the variable 'newRoll'.
+The resulting number for the roll could change every time.
 c.
 What is the lexical scope of `newRoll`?
+Answer: It is inside the function.

 ### Task 3 - Stretch Goals